About the playwrights

 Omari is currently working on a commission from Black Theatre Workshop to write Black & Blue Matters—a companion piece to Sal Capone.

 Michele Riml is a critically acclaimed playwright from Vancouver.
-Her plays include Under the Influence, Poster Boys, RAGE (winner 2005 Sydney Risk Award), Souvenirs, On the Edge, and The Amaryllis.
-Two of her plays produced by the Arts Club, Sexy Laundry and Henry and Alice: Into the Wild (a silver commission), have become international hits with ongoing productions in Canada, Poland, Czech Republic, Germany, Lithuania, Slovenia, Bulgaria, and the USA.
-Her plays for young audiences have been widely produced and translated and include The Skinny Lie, The Invisible Girl, and Tree Boy, recently published by National Geographic.
-She is currently completing Miss Teen, a full-length dramatic comedy, which will have its Canadian premiere in 2019 at Shadow Theatre in Edmonton.
-She is represented by Colin Rivers at Marquis Entertainment in Toronto.
+Her plays include Under the Influence, Poster Boys, RAGE (winner 2005 Sydney Risk Award), Souvenirs, On the Edge, The Amaryllis, and Miss Teen.
+Four of her plays have been produced by the Arts Club, and two of them, Sexy Laundry and Henry and Alice: Into the Wild (a Silver Commission), have become international hits with ongoing productions in Canada, Poland, Czech Republic, Germany, Lithuania, Slovenia, Bulgaria, and the U.S. Her plays for young audiences have been widely produced and translated and include The Skinny Lie, The Invisible Girl, and Tree Boy, recently published by National Geographic.
+She is currently working on a new musical, SALT, with British singer/songwriter David Ford.

 Michael St. John Smith is an experienced writer, established film actor, and former advertising creative director.
 He has written several commissioned screenplays and three stage plays including the Jessie-nominated Best Original Play Slaying Dragons, and The Bridge for Pi Theatre and CBC (with Michele Riml).
 His original screenplay, Archangel (co-written with William Gibson), was launched at ComiCon 2016 in San Diego as a comic book series by IDW.
 He wrote an expanded audio-play version of the series for Amazon Audible to be produced in March 2018.
 Michael also created and facilitates “The Ring”, an interactive screenwriting workshop for writers and actors.
 He graduated from Harvard University with honors in English Literature.